gabrielpalocz/Login-Bootstrap-Formik-Yup-ReactRouterDom/README.md

 # Login-bootstrap-formik-yup-react-router-dom
-These are login and registration samples
+In this folder you will find samples of responsive login and registration